 Since WooThemes has been around for several years they have quite a large selection of themes that includes business themes, portfolio themes, magazine/news themes, personal themes, and eCommerce themes that are designed to integrate with their WooCommerce plugin.

 WPZoom also sells themes individually or as a club membership.
-With the club membership you’ll get access to all of their themes (currently 53 themes).
-Membership costs a one-time fee of $199 plus $19 per month.
+With the club membership you’ll get access to all of their themes (currently 50 themes).
+Membership costs a one-time fee of $159.
 You can use the themes on an unlimited number of domains, and you get access to PSD files for the themes.

 WPZoom theme club members will get access to high-quality business themes, portfolio themes, news/magazine themes, and more.
 Their recent themes all use responsive layouts.

 ThemeFuse also sells themes individually or as a club membership.
 With the club membership you’ll get access to all of their themes (currently 33 themes).
 As a member you will be allowed to use the themes on an unlimited number of domains.
-The cost is a one-time fee of $199 plus $17 per month.
+The cost is a one-time fee of $195 per year.
+They also have two lower-tier options for one-time fees.

 ThemeFuse members get access to a selection of attractive themes in a variety of categories including portfolio themes, business themes, blogging themes, news themes, travel themes, and more.

 Themify sells themes individually and they also offer a club membership.
-As a club member you’ll get access to all of their themes (currently 41 themes).
-They offer two types of memberships, Standard and Developer.
-The Standard membership costs $79 per year, while the Developer membership costs $99 per year.
-With either membership you can use the themes on an unlimited number of domains.
-The difference is that with the Developer membership you will also get PSD files for each theme.
+As a club member you’ll get access to all of their themes (currently 49 themes).
+They offer four types of memberships, Standard, Developer, Master and Lifetime Maset.
+The prices range from $79-$399 for these club memberships.
+With any membership you can use the themes on an unlimited number of domains.

 Themify members get access to quality themes like portfolio themes, corporate themes, eCommerce themes, blog themes, magazine themes, and more.
 Most of the themes use a responsive layout.

 Tesla sells themes individually as well as in membership format.
-There are 2 types of membership available: Standard and Developer.
-Both plans offer access to all of their themes (currently 20 themes) and they can be used on unlimited domains.
+There are 3 types of membership available: Standard, Developer, and Lifetime.
+Each plans offer access to all of their themes (currently 48 themes) and they can be used on unlimited domains.
 The difference is that the Developer plan also includes PSD files.
-Standard membership costs $45 per year and Developer membership costs $65.
+Standard membership costs $59 per year, Developer membership costs $79, and the Lifetime is $199 as a one-time fee.

 iThemes, one of the oldest WordPress theme shops, sells themes individually or with a membership.
-With their All-Access Theme Pass you can get more than 200 themes for $197 per year.
+With their All-Access Theme Pass you can get 90themes for $150 per year.
 The themes can be used on an unlimited number of domains.

 At MyThemeShop you can get themes individually or with a membership.
-With a membership you’ll get access to all of their themes (currently 64 themes) for $99 upfront plus $9 per month.
+With an extended membership you’ll get access to all of their themes (currently 98 themes) for $199 per year.
 You’ll get PSD files for the themes, and you can use themes on an unlimited number of domains, including client websites.